jimmabelle/ToGo-list/README.md

 3. I also understand in documentation that I need to use geojson data.
 I created using mapbox studio.
 4. In my project i made geojson file with properties and 14 countries.
 5. I got tips from mapbox example and build my project with my own geojson data and I succeed to show the map with my geojson image marks.
-6. After that I research how make to do list.
-I found an example that makes to do list of all my data.
-I do that and I get 14 countries in my to do list.
+6. After that I research how make to go list.
+I found an example that makes to go list of all my data.
+I do that and I get 14 countries in my to go list.
 But it was not what I wanted.
 I want to click and confirm and show to the list.
 I tried to make mapbox popup clickable to confirm and add to the list but not succeeded.
 Then I searched another alternative and find function get value.
 Then I fixed the code in the function that load all data files ToGo list so it’s only load one and also load input text.